stanislaw/SoftwareDesignHeuristics/README.md

 debt.
 Visibility allows for quicker fixes and ongoing improvement, making it more sustainable in the long run.

+### Don't Use RAII on a Business Logic Level

+RAII is good for resource management, such as handling memory, file handles, or network connections, where resources need predictable acquisition and release.
+However, applying RAII to business logic can lead to significant problems:

+- Reduced Flexibility: RAII assumes that actions are tied directly to scope, but business workflows may need to defer, combine, or otherwise manage actions independently of object lifetimes.

+- Lack of Transaction Control: Business operations often involve external systems, validation, or rollback mechanisms that require precise control.
+  RAII hides these processes behind object lifecycle management, making it harder to handle errors or maintain consistency.

+- Unintended Side Effects: Business logic often involves workflows with complex rules and dependencies.
+Tying actions like adding or removing data to the lifecycle of objects can cause unexpected behaviors if those objects are destroyed prematurely or unintentionally.

+- Debugging Challenges: When business actions are implicitly triggered by object lifetimes, it becomes harder to trace when and why specific operations occur.
+This lack of clarity can lead to subtle bugs that are difficult to identify and fix.

+Instead of using RAII, manage business logic explicitly through well-defined methods or services.
+This approach keeps the logic transparent, easier to understand, and more adaptable to changing requirements.

 ## Code reviews

 ### The Moving and Changing Anti-pattern